Codecademy/docs/content/swift/concepts/protocols/terms/codingkey/codingkey.md

 ---
 Title: 'CodingKey'
-Description: 'Enables the mapping of the JSON object keys to the given Swift model properties.'
+Description: 'Enables the mapping of JSON object keys to the given Swift model properties.'
 Subjects:
   - 'iOS'
   - 'Mobile Development'